cube-soft/cube.filesystem.sevenzip/Readme.md

 ### Example for archiving files

 The simplest example for archiving files is as follows.
+Note that all the samples need the "using Cube.FileSystem.SevenZip;" statement.

 ```cs
 using (var writer = new ArchiveWriter(Format.Zip))